 Gluten is present in other items too.
 Foods and beverages made with wheat, barley and rye contain varying amounts of gluten.
 Foods made with these grains are not allowed on a gluten-free diet.

-People who have celiac disease have an autoimmune response to gluten that damages the lining of the small intestine and have difficulty absorbing some types of nutrients.
+People who have celiac disease have an autoimmune response to gluten that damages the lining of the small intestine.
+This results in difficulty absorbing some types of nutrients.
 The symptoms of celiac disease vary from person to person and include such things as bloating, digestive complaints, anemia, depression and fatigue.
 Your health care provider can order lab tests to determine if you have celiac disease.
 The only treatment for celiac disease is to avoid gluten, which will allow the digestive tract to heal, but it's a life-time requirement.

 If you do follow a gluten-free diet, be cautious with some of the new gluten-free foods, such as desserts, cookies and cake mixes.
 While it's nice to enjoy baked treats again, they can also be high in refined sugar and fats.
 Be sure to read the labels and take the calorie counts into consideration if you need to watch your weight.